 Such a rapid accumulation of individual wealth hasn’t happened in the United States since the time of the Rockefellers and Carnegies a century ago, and we as a society are only just beginning to grapple with the ethical implications.

-What does it mean, for instance, that two men amassed enough wealth last year to end all hunger in America (with a price tag of $25 billion, according to one estimate) eight times over?
+What does it mean, for instance, that two men amassed enough wealth this year to end all hunger in America (with a price tag of $25 billion, according to one estimate) eight times over?
 Or that the $200 billion accumulated by Bezos and Musk is greater than the amount of coronavirus relief allocated to state and local governments in the Cares Act?

 Of course, the wealth of Bezos and Musk exists largely on paper, as it’s mostly tied up in the company stock they own.
 In order to convert that stock to tangible assets, they would have to sell it, which could potentially crater the stock’s value on top of incurring tax obligations.